Madelyne Pryor: Demonic corruption and origins revealed

-To keep his end of their bargain, N'astirh takes Madelyne to the orphanage in Nebraska where Scott had grown up, actually a front for Mr. Sinister's genetic laboratory.
-Sinister appears and tells Madelyne about her origins.
-When he learned about Jean Grey, he planned to eliminate her parents and take the girl to his orphanage.
-Fortunately for them, Charles Xavier had already approached them and started to work with the young girl.
-Sinister only managed to acquire a blood and tissue sample, from which he then created a clone of her.
-However, the clone had no life and failed to develop any mutant powers, so Sinister left the clone in her incubation tube as a failed experiment.
-When Phoenix took her own life, a part of the Phoenix Force entered and awakened the clone, giving her sentience.
-This renewed Sinister's interest in her.
-Sinister named her "Madelyne Pryor", and created a false background, implanted memories and a personality designed to attract Summers, and conceived a plan to use the clone to facilitate selective breeding between her and Scott.
+To keep the end of their bargain, N'astirh takes Madelyne to the orphanage in Nebraska where Scott had grown up, actually a front for Mister Sinister's genetic laboratory.
+Mister Sinister appears and tells Madelyne about her origins.
+When Mister Sinister learned about Jean, the former planned to take the girl to the orphanage but Charles Xavier had already approached and started to work with the young girl.
+Mister Sinister only managed to acquire a blood and tissue sample from which a clone was created.
+However, the clone had no life and failed to develop any mutant powers, so Mister Sinister left the clone in her incubation tube as a failed experiment.
+However, a part of the Phoenix Force entered and awakened the clone, giving her sentience.
+This renewed Mister Sinister's interest in her, named her as a pun on her prior existence, created a false background, implanted memories, a personality designed to attract Scott, and conceived a plan to use the clone to facilitate selective breeding between her and Scott.
 He then planted her with Scott's grandparents' company, thus ensuring the two would eventually meet.
-Jean Grey's return threatened to cause the truth about Madelyne to be uncovered if the two were to meet, so Sinister tasked his Marauders with killing Madelyne and bringing him Nathan, the fruit of his scheme.
+Jean's return threatened to cause the truth about Madelyne to be uncovered if the two were to meet, so Mister Sinister tasked the Marauders with killing Madelyne and bringing Nathan, the fruit of Mister Sinister's scheme.